NHAS/wag/README.md

 `Authenticators.PAM.ServiceName`: Name of PAM-Auth file in `/etc/pam.d/`  will default to `/etc/pam.d/login` if unset or empty

+`Clustering`: Object containing the clustering details
+`Clustering.ClusterState`: Same as the etcd cluster state setting, can be either `new`, create a new cluster, or `existing`.
+If you are joining an existing cluster, use `start -join` rather than this
+`Clustering.ETCDLogLevel`: Level of logging for the embedded etcd server to emit, options `info`, `error`
+`Clustering.Witness`: Is the node a witness node, i.e one that does not start a wireguard device, or management UI, but replicates events for the RAFT concensus
+`Clustering.TLSManagerListenURL`: URL for generating certificates for the wag cluster, must be reachable by all nodes, typically automatically set by `start -join`

 `Wireguard`: Object that contains the wireguard device configuration
 `Wireguard.DevName`: The wireguard device to attach or to create if it does not exist, will automatically add peers (no need to configure peers with `wg-quick`)
 `Wireguard.ListenPort`: Port that wireguard will listen on